-- Have a good understanding of the effects of ageing on biological structures and skills (either mental or motor) in elderly people - Be able to demonstrate an ability to assess an elderly patient and critically analyse clinical information as well as assessment findings of the different diseases of the elderly (frailty, osteopororis, sarcopenia, arthritis, dementia, fall risk) through clinical reasoning - Be able to demonstrate an ability to select management approaches that are relevant to the needs and interests of the eldelry patient, with consideration of the contraindications and precautions inherent to each situation (i.e. related to ageing, the hospital and community centers) - Be able to demontrate the ability to apply clinical practice guidelines for addressing the rehabilitation needs of elderly people - Be able to plan evidenced based rehabilitation programmes for elderly, with exercise, training skiils, ergonomical adaptation and consultation. - Be able to demonstrate an ability to analyse complex problem situations and to develop justifiable adaptations of unexpected events which may occur to elderly people
+- Have a good understanding of the effects of ageing on biological structures and skills (either mental or motor) in elderly people - Be able to demonstrate an ability to assess an elderly patient and critically analyse clinical information as well as assessment findings of the different diseases of the elderly (frailty, osteopororis,sarcopenia, arthritis, dementia, fall risk) through clinical reasoning - Have gained the skills to demonstrate an ability to select management approaches that are relevant to the needs and interests of the eldelry patient, with consideration of the contraindications and precautions inherent to each situation (i.e. related to ageing, the hospital and community centers) - demontrate the skills and knowldge to apply clinical practice guidelines for addressing the rehabilitation needs of elderly people - Be able to plan evidenced based rehabilitation programmes for elderly, with exercise, training skiils, ergonomical adaptation and consultation. - demonstrate the ability to analyse complex problem situations and to develop justifiable adaptations of unexpected events which may occur to elderly people